mark-ruddy/algo_open_source_verifier/README.md

 ### Helm Deployment on a Kubernetes Cluster
 A Helm chart is provided for deploying on a Kubernetes cluster.

+If this is a production deployment, ensure to change the Django secret key and set debug to False in settings.
+This must be done before building the container image.

 Build a new container image of the webapp - assuming you have a registry running at `localhost:30000`:
 ```